Heer Aufklärungs ~ Abteilungen & Dragoon’s ‘Reconnaissance’:

 Ritterkreuzträger Major Gerlach von Gaudecker-Zuch, Aufklärungs-Abteilung 26:

-Originally worn by 1.
-Brandenburgisches Dragoner-Regiment .2 it was then authorized for wear by the Regimental Stab & 2 Squadron of the 6.
+The Schwedter or Dragoner Adler-Breaking Down the Wartime Organizational Changes originally worn by 1.
+Brandenburgisches Dragoner-Regiment .2.
+It was then authorized for wear by the Regimental Stab & 2 Squadron of the 6.
 Reiter Regiment, expanding to 4.
 Squadron in 1926.
 In 1937 wear was authorized for Kradschützen Bataillon 3 of 2.
 Panzer-Division along with all units of 3.
 Kavallerie-Division

 During the Afrika campaign Aufklarungs-Abteilung (mot) 3 (A.A. (mot.3) and A.A.
 33, formerly of the 3.
 Panzer Division became part of the newly formed 5.
 Leichte Division, later the 21.
 Panzer Division and then part of the 15.
 Panzer Division. additionally, three units with Kavallerie-Regiment 6 lineage: Schnelle Abteilung 512 (Divisions-Füsilier-Bataillon 719 as of August 1944), and Divisions-Füsilier-Bataillon 352 and 712 had personnel who wore the Dragoner-Adler commemorative tradition badge.
 All of these units drew upon Kavalleri -/Radfahr-/ Aufklaerungs-Ersatz-Abteilung 6 (designation changed during the war) for their replacements.